-Create SCCM Maintenance Windows Based on Patch Tuesday
+Create SCCM Maintenance with Offset Days from Patch Tuesday

 Many organizations use Maintenance Windows as part of their Software Update deployment strategy.
 Maintenance Windows in SCCM are commonly used for controlling when updates are allowed to be deployed to servers.

 As of SCCM 1802, it is possible to configure the deployment of Automatic Deployment Rules with a defined day offset from Patch Tuesday.
 Read more about it here:

 Unfortunately, this feature is not available for Maintenance Windows, which causes an issue that I describe in this blog post.